table1/framework-site/content/collections/doc_guides/conventions.md

 All project types are fully customizable:

-- **Standard projects**: Can add/remove any directories
+- **Standard projects**: Default, general purpose data projects and pipelines
-- **Courses**: Structured for lectures, assignments, modules
+- **Courses**: Structured for lectures, assignments, and course documents
 - **Presentations**: Minimal structure for RevealJS slides

-Courses and presentations are common use cases for data scientists with their own optimized defaults, but you can adjust any project type's structure to fit your workflow.

-Configure defaults globally in `setup()` or per-project in `settings.yml`.
+Configure defaults globally in `framework::setup()` or per-project in `settings.yml`.

 ---